jee-gamer/jee-gamer/README.md

 ## Hi there 👋
+My name is Jee.

+I'm a college student.

+Currently studying in Software and Knowledge Engineering major of Kasetsart University (International)

+## Tech Stack

 <!--
 **jee-gamer/jee-gamer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.